“I was in a car accident in a rental car: what now?”

 It can be understandably tricky to interact with police, the rental company, your insurer, and the other motorist(s) all at once.
-It makes sense in the middle of this chaos to remember to call on The Law Offices of Jacob Emrani for help.
+It makes sense in the middle of this chaos to remember to contact our personal injury attorneys in Los Angeles for help.
 As soon as you call our office, we can get to work making sure you are taking the right steps in order to protect your legal rights.

 None of the above-mentioned parties is specifically looking out for your best interests, but our Los Angeles car accident attorney has considerable experience in handling rental car accidents for those not at fault and recovering the financial damages you need.

 Call our firm today to learn more about your rights: (888) 952-2952!